isc-projects/stork/doc/devel.rst

 to the user.
 The messages are passed into a dedicated, top-level component responsible for displaying them as temporary rectangles (so-called toasts) in the upper right corner.
-Due to this top-level component isn't related to any other component, it doesn't exist in the isolated Storybook environment.
-It causes the toasts aren't presented.
+Due to this, the top-level component is associated with no particular component and does not exist in the isolated Storybook environment.
+As a result, the toasts are not presented.

 To workaround this problem, the ``toastDecorator`` can be used.
 It injects additional HTML while rendering the Story.
 The extra code contains the top-level component to handle toasts and ensures they are correctly displayed.

 First, you need to import the decorator: